dawidd6/homebrew-tap/README.md

 1. Make a new branch locally and switch to it.
 2. Modify one existing Formula or add a new one.
 3. CI will start and try to first build a bottle with [`brew test-bot`](https://github.com/Homebrew/homebrew-test-bot) and then upload it to [bintray](https://bintray.com/dawidd6/bottles-tap) and force push a new branch named `pr-$PR_NUMBER` to this git repository.
+  - If something went wrong, just rebase your PR and force push branch.
+Stay at one commit per PR.
+This ensures no merge conflicts.
 4. If the maintainer (me) is satisfied with the PR, then he runs locally on his machine [a wrapper of `brew pull`](https://github.com/dawidd6/bin/blob/master/brew-pull-tap) and observes how smoothly things are going.
 5. ???
 6. Profit.